Sprayxe/unreal.js/README.md

    console.log(pkg.toJson()) // turns file into json format
   ```
   Replace:
-  - PATH: Path to the file you want to load
+  - `PATH`: Path to the file you want to load

 - **Load specific object from file**